ItsJohnTheDeveloper/smart-homes-data-visualization/README.md

 `npm run serve`

+Apps is now running on `http://localhost:5000`

+Ports:
+`npm run start` will run on port 4000
+`npm run build` will run on port 5000

 ## Starting the Express server (Port 4000)

-To start the express server run the following and your good to go
+To start the express server:

 `node server.js`

+Also use nodemon, make changes to the server and have it restart automatically:

+`nodemon server.js`